 Cradle Mountain – Dove Lake – Scenic Coast

 Traverse the Reid volcanic zone for views of the Tyndal range and Lake Plimsoll in the Henty Anthony Valley en route toTullah.
 Continue north through rainforest and mineral rich mountains, crossing the Vale of Belvior and alpine cattle country to reach Cradle Mountain National Park.
 Board the shuttle bus to Dove Lake at the foot of the crags of Cradle Mountain and visit Waldheim, forest home of pioneer Gustav Weindorffer.
 Enjoy lunch and the visual delights of theWilderness Gallery at the Cradle Mountain Hotel before following the highway through mountains and button grass plains to the North West Coast.
 Tonight’s accommodation is at Quality Hotel Gateway in Devonport, located on the Mersey River and the Bass Strait coast.

 Devonport – Launceston Airport – Home

 Sadly today is the last day of your Tasmanian adventure.
-Travel along northern Tasmania through the farming districts to the Launceston Airport for the flight back to Sydney and the transfer back home.
+Travel along Northern Tasmania through the farming districts to the Launceston Airport for our flight and transfer back home.